lwojcik/blizzapi/CONTRIBUTING.md

 ## Pull requests

-Code patches that add features or fix any of the bugs (submitted or not) can be sent as pull requests on GitHub.
+Code patches that add features or fix bugs (submitted or not) can be sent as pull requests on GitHub.

 To make the process of merging your pull request as quick as possible, be sure to read and follow the guidelines below: